Schroder European Climate Transition Fund

 Encourage transition to low carbon through stewardship activity

-Paris aligned fund strategy
+Paris aligned strategy

-This fund has a strategy that aims ensure its holdings will gradually reduce their greenhouse gas emissions in line with targets set at COP21 in Paris.
-The ultimate aim is to achieve ‘net zero emissions by 2050’ and a ‘maximum global temperature increase of +1.5 to +2 degrees above preindustrial levels’.
+Aims to ensure holdings will reduce their greenhouse gas emissions in line with targets set at COP21 in Paris.
+The core aim is to help achieve ‘net zero emissions by 2050’ and a ‘maximum global temperature increase of +1.5 to +2 degrees above preindustrial levels’.
 Strategies and opinions vary.
-Read fund information.

-Require net zero action plan from all/most companies
+Require net zero action plan from all / most companies

 Ethical Values Led Exclusions

-Tobacco and related products - avoid where revenue > 5%
+Tobacco & related products - avoid where revenue > 5%

 Companies are excluded if they make more than 5% of their revenue from the manufacture, sale or distribution of tobacco products including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.